 As thyroid cancer survivors, having no thyroid, we are fairly unique medically in that we can experience both an excess (hyper) and a deficiency (hypo) simultaneously.

-HYPO (most common with low FT3 even if TSH suppressed) all the symptoms of hypothyroidism, but common are the brain fog, depression, loss of attention span (forgetting things), skin issues, hair loss, fingernail issues, feeling dog tired, Sleeping lots, slowing metabolic rate leading to inability to lose weight despite honest effort, more of a dull and swollen body ache or pain like swollen joint pain, irritable/sensitive GI, inability to do things like we used to, constipation or too slow a GI system, blooming allergies, just can't focus on work or family.
-When very HYPO a differing kind of irritability and headache than the HYPER one.
+HYPO (most common with low FT3 even if TSH suppressed) all the symptoms of hypothyroidism, but common are the brain fog, depression, loss of attention span (forgetting things), skin issues, hair loss, fingernail issues, feeling dog tired, Sleeping lots, slowing metabolic rate leading to inability to lose weight despite honest effort, Tired irritability, more of a dull and swollen body ache or pain like swollen joint pain, irritable/sensitive GI, inability to do things like we used to, constipation or too slow a GI system, blooming allergies, just can't focus on work or family.
+When very HYPO a differing kind of irritability or a "tired irritability" and a differing headache than the HYPER one.
 A very low Free T3 can also cause bradycardia, palpitations in some, and many types of cardiac issues are possible.
 Many more issues are common when HYPO and can be found on internet searches.